 The sections below describe the assessment measures for the most significant risks within the Market Risk category, which all reside within UL.
-Interest Rate Risk has increased to high materiality over the reporting period due to the relative reduction in exposure to credit risk (so that interest rate movements now have a proportionately larger impact on the Solvency II balance sheet).
+There have been no material changes in these assessment measures or in the concentrations and mitigations over the reporting period.